ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 ## Image contextual toolbar

 The {@link module:image/imagetoolbar~ImageToolbar} plugin available in all editor builds introduces a contextual toolbar for images.
 The toolbar appears when an image is selected and can be configured to contain any buttons you want.
 Usually, these will be image-related options such as the {@link features/images-text-alternative text alternative} button, the {@link features/images-captions image caption} button, and {@link features/images-styles image styles} buttons.
 The toolbar can also host the image editing button introduced by the {@link features/ckbox CKBox asset manager}.
-Shown below is an example contextual toolbar as observed in the demo above with a large set of buttons.
+Shown below is an example contextual toolbar with an extended set of buttons.

 {@img assets/img/toolbar-items.png 402 An extended contextual toolbar.}

 The image toolbar is configurable using the {@link module:image/imageconfig~ImageConfig#styles `config.image.toolbar`} property.
-For instance, to display the caption toggle and text alternative buttons, use the following configuration:
+For instance, to display the caption toggle, text alternative and editing buttons, use the following configuration:

 ```js
 ClassicEditor